gardener/gardener/docs/proposals/31-inplace-node-update.md

 - `osVersion` specifies the machine image version.
 - `kubeletVersion` specifies the version of the kubelet.
-- `credentialRotation` contains two subfields:
+- `credentialsRotation` contains two subfields:
-  - `caRotationLastInitiationTime` records the timestamp of the most recent Certificate Authority (CA) rotation initiation.
+  - `certificateAuthorities` contains `lastInitiationTime` which records the timestamp of the most recent Certificate Authority (CA) rotation initiation.
-  - `serviceAccountKeyRotationLastInitiationTime` records the timestamp of the most recent `ServiceAccount` signing key rotation initiation.
+  - `serviceAccountKey` contains `lastInitiationTime` which records the timestamp of the most recent `ServiceAccount` signing key rotation initiation.
 - `inPlaceUpdateConfig` contains two subfields:
   - `osUpdateScriptPath` defines the path to the script responsible for performing machine image updates.
   - `osUpdateScriptArgs` provides a mechanism to pass additional arguments or flags to the update script.
 These can include parameters like the target version or the OCI registry from which the updated machine image should be pulled, offering flexibility tailored to the needs of different OS extensions.